-3. VRF Departures.
-C-130s will depart "VFR to the West" at or below 2,500' MSL toward Pinnacle Mtn. to enter the southern low-level routes.
-At times aircraft may fly the IFR departure ground track to the BENIT entry point north of Conway under VFR at 1,000' AGL.
+3. VFR Departures.
+C-130s will normally depart at or below 2,500' MSL toward Pinnacle Mtn. to enter the southern low-level routes.
+Aircraft may fly the IFR departure ground track to the BENIT entry point north of Conway under VFR at 1,000' AGL.